jjcremmers/jjcremmers.github.io/_pages/about.md

 ---
 layout: about
 title: About
-description: An overview of my current and past research projects in computational materials.
+description: An overview of my activities in computational structural materials science and education.
 permalink: /
-subtitle: Associate Professor Composite Materials at <a href='https://www.tue.nl'>Eindhoven University of Technology</a>
+subtitle: Associate Professor Composite Materials at
+<a href='https://www.tue.nl'>Eindhoven University of Technology</a>

 profile:
   align: right